guddbye/cookie-stand-admin/README.md

 ## cookie stand admin
-## lab 38 (react 1)
+## lab 39
-A reports table showing sales for each cookie stand location now displays if there is sales data to display. - The form allows new locations to be added to the reports table.
+Connects with cookie-stand-api backend for authentication/authorization. - For testing use the following username/password: chloe/asdf - Cookie stand locations can be added using the form, which the backend stores. - The cookie stand table retrieves data from the backend.

 ## pull requests